-foscs=6.4MHz(typ) internal clock 1/foscs \times 8 to 9clk worth(1.25 μ s to 1.4 μ s)
+foscs=6.4MHz (typ) internal clock

+1/foscs×8 to 9clk worth (1.25μs to 1.4μs)

 Note that this detection sequence is an example of an ideal situation when the current flows through the motor continuously, meaning it does not assure the safety of the device at all times.
 Therefore, to avoid secondary damage of the device, we recommend using a fuse to the VM power line.
+The proper value of the fuse depends on the operation status, therefore please select the fuse that best fits the operation status.

-Dead band time of Over thermal detection(TSD)
+Dead band time of over thermal detection (TSD)